Mazyod/MJAutoComplete/README.md

 ## Special Thanks

-+ The awesome [SDWebImage component](https://github.com/rs/SDWebImage), used for demo purpose only.
++ The awesome [Haneke](https://github.com/Haneke/Haneke), used for demo purpose only.
 + [alltheragefaces.com](http://alltheragefaces.com/), imagine how much our examples would suck without these services.